Annual Meeting & Conference

 In addition to her NACAC inter-association responsibilities, Joyce has served as a member of the Advisory Board for Scholarship America, the Board of Directors of the Association of Independent School Admission Professionals (AISAP), the Institute for Higher Education Policy, National Research Center for College and University Admissions (NRCCUA), and on numerous other boards.
 She is a member and the association representative to the Washington Higher Education Secretariat (WHES), a voluntary forum for Chief Executive Officers of national higher education associations coordinated by the American Council on Education.
 An admissions expert with more than 32 years of experience, Joyce has served in college admission counseling as a practitioner and manager.

-Phil Trout, College Counselor at Minnetonka High School (MN) and 2015-2016 President-elect of the NACAC Board of Directors
+Phil Trout, College Counselor at Minnetonka High School (MN) and 2015-2016 President of the NACAC Board of Directors

 Phil Trout, college counselor at Minnetonka High School (MN), was voted president-elect of the 2015-2016 Board of Directors of the National Association for College Admission Counseling (NACAC) at the organization’s 70th National Conference in Indianapolis, IN.